hashicorp/vault/website/source/api/auth/gcp/index.html.md

 ## Create Role

-Registers a role in the backend.
+Registers a role in the method.
 Role types have specific entities that can perform login operations against this endpoint.
 Constraints specific to the role type must be set on the role.
 These are applied to the authenticated entities attempting to login.